 “You are a practical young man,” said Leland.
 “I like that.
 I believe people make their own destinies.
 I believe people with the right knowledge or skill or power may shape their lives as they please.
 I know I have always done so.
 That bothers some people, and that’s why goons like those guys back at the shuttle will always come after me.
 They are afraid of my freedom.
-Well, I can offer you the same freedom and the same power to inspire fear and envy, if you’ll join me as a kind of legion or cabal of super-criminals.
+Well, I can offer you the same freedom and the same power to inspire fear and envy, if you’ll join me as a kind of Super-Criminal Cabal or Legion of Ultra-Villains.
 You’d be the thirtieth century’s version of the Crime Syndicate of America!
 Protect and obey me, and I’ll give you everything you’ve ever wanted!”

-As the images flickered out of view, Computo said, “Just as Luthor once opposed the Crime Syndicate who inspired the Cabal, so could you fight this group.
+As the images flickered out of view, Computo said, “Just as Luthor once opposed the Crime Syndicate who inspired the Legion, so could you fight this group.
 There is equipment within this very museum that would enable you to make a promising start!
 I will guide you to it and help you master all you need to know.”